 Getting from Hanoi Noi Bai Airport to the Old Quarter

-Traveling or planning a trip to Vietnam?
-We’ll help you get started with these 3 ways of getting from Hanoi Noi Bai Airport (HAN) to the Old Quarter (Hoan Kiem).
+Planning a trip to Vietnam?
+Here’s how to get from Hanoi Noi Bai Airport (HAN) to the Old Quarter (Hoan Kiem), one of the city’s most vibrant and historic neighborhoods.

-*Please note that Globe Drifters does not recommend any of the 3 options below over another.
-It is best to do your own research and weigh the pros and cons of each option to find what is best for you.
+*Globe Drifters does not recommend one option over another.
+It’s best to do your research and weigh the pros and cons to decide what works best for you.

 Arriving at Hanoi Noi Bai Airport (HAN)